AndersDeath/diary2/000-current.md

 # 27 April - Thursday - Barcelona - 210 day of immigration

-Today we were walking around the city center and were on Monjüic hill in Barcelona.
+Today we were walking around the city center and were on Monjüic hill in Barcelona. this place is quite big and we didn't have stamina for looking at everything.